Psychlist1972/Fix-SoundDevices-File-Corruption/README.md

 # Fix Broadcast Wave File Corruption
 PowerShell scripts to fix files corrupted by a very specific issue.

 Files written by Sound Devices recorders had an incorrect FAT32 bit set.
-That caused Windows 10 to treat the file as EFS encrypted, and overwrite the RIFF header.
+Windows 10 introduces the Encrypting File System (EFS) for removable FAT media.
+The reserved bit used by Sound Devices was also used by Microsoft to indicate whether or not a file is encrypted.
+Together, that caused Windows 10 to treat the file as EFS encrypted, and overwrite the RIFF header, thinking it was an encryption header.

+(NOTE that as of this writing a fix is on its way in Windows 10.
+The fix does additional metadata checking before treating a file as encrypted)

 This script restores the first three parts of a RIFF/WAVE header: